Classifying spaces of finite groups of tame representation type: Classifying spaces and fusion systems

 Again, there is a set of axioms for an abstract centric linking system $\cL$ over a fusion system on a $p$-group $D$.
 A \emph{$p$-local finite group} consists of a finite $p$-group $D$ together with a fusion system $\cF$ over $D$ and a centric linking system $\cL\to \cF$. \end{definition}

 Given a $p$-local finite group $(D,\cF,\cL)$, its \emph{classifying space} $|\cL|$ is defined to be the nerve of the category $\cL$.
 It is a $p$-good space (Proposition~1.12 of Broto, Levi and Oliver~\cite{Broto/Levi/Oliver:2003a}).
 The $p$-local finite group $(D,\cF,\cL)$ can be recovered from the homotopy type of $|\cL|\phat$ (Theorem~7.4 of~\cite{Broto/Levi/Oliver:2003a}).
+Thus the information contained in the space $|\cL|\phat$ is equivalent to that contained in the $p$-local finite group $(D,\cF,\cL)$.
+Each can be recovered from the other.
+Note, however, that $(D,\cF,\cL)$ cannot be recovered from the mod $p$ cohomology $H^*|\cL|\simeq H^*|\cL|\phat$ as an $A_\infty$ algebra, but rather the full $E_\infty$ structure is needed, for the reasons explained in Example~\ref{eg:Einfinity}.